 Clear/Ceramic Braces: A less-visible alternative, these use clear or tooth-colored brackets and wires.
 These often cost slightly more than traditional braces, between $4,000 and $8,000.
 They’re also not quite as durable as metal braces.

-Self-Litigating (Damon) Braces: These braces use special clasps to hold the archwire in place rather than tiny elastics on each bracket, making them easier to adjust.
+Self-Ligating (Damon) Braces: These braces use special clasps to hold the archwire in place rather than tiny elastics on each bracket, making them easier to adjust.
 The makers of Damon braces also claim that they can move teeth faster.
-Like other specialty braces, these are slightly more expensive, typically around $4,000 – $8,000.
+Like other specialty braces, these are slightly more expensive, typically around $4,000–$8,000.

 How Orthodontic Benefits Work